Spy Game: Black Bag is Smart, Sophisticated, Satisfying

 8 mins read

 With his new spy thriller Black Bag, Steven Soderbergh handily demonstrates that intelligent, made-for-adults entertainment isn’t yet dead.
 It’s been some time since an American film has made us sit up, lean in and follow a plot that puts us through the paces, and keeping up with Black Bag—about a handful British secret agents trying to ferret out an enemy withinis a whole lot of fun.
-In a sharp and satisfying 95 minutes, Soderbergh and screenwriter David Koepp fashion a gripping espionage thriller chock full of fine acting, high stakes tension, twisty reveals and oh-so sleek style.
+In a sharp and satisfying 93 minutes, Soderbergh and screenwriter David Koepp fashion a gripping espionage thriller chock full of fine acting, high stakes tension, twisty reveals and oh-so sleek style.

-George and Kathryn have a bulletproof marriage—intellectual, physical, witty and, as they tell each other, they’d kill to keep the other safe.
+George and Kathryn have a bulletproof marriage—intellectual, carnal, devoted and, as they tell each other without reservation, they’d kill to keep their monogamous equilibrium.
 This sets up the movie’s actual story, one of marital trust issues when two lives are cloaked in the secrecy of the “black bag” ops, spy lingo for covert missions never to be discussed, even with your spouse.
-This dictates that the pair lead separate lives, Kathryn frequently jetting to other locales—and their love and trust is forced to stretch across continents.
+This dictates that the pair lead separate lives, Kathryn frequently jetting to other locales—and their love and trust is forced to stretch across continents, unexplained schedules and any semblance of transparency.
 When you can’t talk about the things that define your every day, how much of each other can you really know?
+But in what, exactly, is Kathryn perhaps ensnared?
+Turns out NCSC has developed a lethal software program named Severus, which can infiltrate and mobilize a country’s nuclear arsenal and cause tens of thousands of casualties.

 For those who prefer the larger scale spy movie thrills of a certain daredevil star throwing himself from a mile-high cliff or, say, those of an iconic Mini Cooper hurtling breakneck across narrowly confined Parisian byways, Black Bag may be too artfully composed, too dependent upon words over deeds or altogether too cerebral of a ride.
-But for the rest of us, Soderbergh and company have quietly tucked the best spy thriller in a long time into an unassuming first quarter movie year, giving adult moviegoers reasons to rejoice—stars, smarts and style in equal measures.
+But for the rest of us, Soderbergh and company have quietly tucked the best spy thriller in a long time into an unassuming first quarter movie year, giving adult moviegoers reasons to rejoice—stars, smarts and style in equal measure.
 Go now.

 4 stars